 Next, let your rug air dry thoroughly out of direct sunlight.
 Somewhere outside is the best way to sanitize it but indoors is fine also, just keep the room well ventilated to help speed up the process.

-Only once completely dry, should you then vacuum your area rug.
+Only once completely dry, should you then vacuum your area rug one final time using the guidelines above.
 If you're cleaning a jute, wool or shag pile rug then you can brush it out too.

 How to clean a rug with baking soda